EVENTS

 View Event →

-November CleanSweep: Rockaway Community Park
+November Cleansweep: Rockaway Community Park

 Nov

-November CleanSweep: Rockaway Community Park
+November Cleansweep: Rockaway Community Park

 As the winter months progress, the prevailing winds and tides bring major debris into Jamaica Bay.
-Join Jamaica Bay-Rockaway Parks Conservancy (JBRPC) for the November CleanSweep, an effort by volunteers and students to remove marine debris from our shoreline!
+Join Jamaica Bay-Rockaway Parks Conservancy for the November CleanSweep, an effort by volunteers and students to remove marine debris from our shoreline!
 Enjoy the beautiful fall weather and end the year with the gift of clean shorelines!

 View Event →